 • Repair damages they cause through their use, misuse, or carelessness.

-• Use the rental property for its intended purposes.
+• Use the rental for its intended purposes.

 California Landlord Rights & Responsibilities

-The following are the basic landlord rights in the state of California.
+The following are the basic landlord rights according to California landlord-tenant laws.
 The right to:

 • Enter the rental unit to carry out important responsibilities.

-• Carry out an eviction against a tenant for gross violation of the lease, including unpaid rent.
+• Carry out an eviction against a tenant for gross violation of the lease or rental agreement, including nonpayment of rent.

 • Charge the tenant a security deposit and withhold part or all of it for certain reasons.

-• Terminate a periodic lease agreement after serving proper notice.
+• Terminate periodic lease or rental agreements after serving proper notice for legal reasons, such as unpaid rent.

-• Charge “reasonable” late fees as per the dictates of the lease agreement.
+• Charge renters reasonable late fees as per the dictates of the lease agreement if the tenant fails to pay rent.

 • Screen prospective tenants based on certain criteria as long as the process is free from discrimination.